Conditions for Equivalent Noise Sensitivity of Geometric and Dynamical Quantum Gates

 Suppose that this qubit is subject to independent additive fluctuations in the laser detunings, $\Delta_k \rightarrow \Delta_k + \delta_{\Delta_k}$, in their relative strength, $\theta \rightarrow \theta + \delta_\theta$, and in their relative phase, $\varphi \rightarrow \varphi + \delta_\varphi$, as well as multiplicative amplitude noise, $\Omega \rightarrow \Omega (1+\delta_\Omega)$.
 Then, in terms of Eq.~\eqref{eq:chi}, we have

-where $E_{i,j}$ is a square matrix which show the value $1$ at the position $(i,j)$ and zeros elsewhere \cite{Pfeifer_2003}.
-It is straightforward to verify that the transformation $Q(t) = \mathrm{e}^{\nu(t) \Lambda_3}$, where $\Lambda_i$ are the adjoint representations of the Gell-Mann matrices \footnote{We distinguish the adjoint representation of a group which is defined in Eq.~\eqref{eq:adjoint-rep} from the adjoint representation of a Lie algebra which can be calculated using the structure constants of the algebra $f_{ijk}$ obeying $[\sigma_i,\sigma_j]=\sum_k f_{ijk} \sigma_k$ as $[\text{ad}(\sigma_i)]_{jk} = f_{ikj}$.}, uniquely satisfies all the previously specified criteria.
+where $E_{i,j}$ is a square matrix with value $1$ at position $(i,j)$ and zeros elsewhere \cite{Pfeifer_2003}.
+It is straightforward to verify that the transformation $Q(t) = \mathrm{e}^{\nu(t) \Lambda_3}$, where the $\Lambda_i$ are the adjoint representations of the Gell-Mann matrices \footnote{We distinguish the adjoint representation of a group which is defined in Eq.~\eqref{eq:adjoint-rep} from the adjoint representation of a Lie algebra which can be calculated using the structure constants of the algebra $f_{ijk}$ obeying $[\sigma_i,\sigma_j]=\sum_k i f_{ijk} \sigma_k$ as $[\text{ad}(\sigma_i)]_{jk} = -i f_{ijk}$.}, uniquely satisfies all the previously specified criteria.
 (If any one of these noise sources is irrelevant, there is more freedom in the transformation.)
-Thus, for any holonomic gate produced by a particular choice of $\theta, \varphi$, and $\Omega(t)$ in Eq.~\eqref{eq:holonomic-gate}, one can implement the same gate with identical robustness using the modified control
+Thus, for any non-Abelian gate produced by a particular choice of $\theta, \varphi$, and $\Omega(t)$ in Eq.~\eqref{eq:holonomic-gate}, one can implement the same gate with identical robustness using the modified control

 where the free parameter $\nu(t)$ breaks the degeneracy of an equal-detuning setting, and similar to the Abelian case, provides a way to tune the nature of the Lewis-Riesenfeld phase as indicated in Eqs.~\eqref{eq:geom-phase-change-nonAbel} and \eqref{eq:dyn-phase-change-nonAbel}.